La Cumbrecita

 La Cumbrecita is a small hamlet 1450 m above sea level in the Calamuchita Valley in the Grand Sierras of Córdoba, Argentina.
 A 30 km paved road through the Sierra Grandes connects to it from the main road to the provincial capital.

 There is a river called Medio that borders La Cumbrecita and it is the edge of Santa María Department.
-According to the INDEC 2001 census, there were 189 people living in La Cumbrecita and 156 in Calamuchita, which makes for a total of 345 people.
-In La Cumbrecita, there are 140 households that are counted.
-In each county, there are 97 and 43 people.
+The town receives roughly 300,000 tourists annually.